ANelson82/petroleum_analytics/README.md

 ```

 # Star Schema
 Star schema is where we take business concepts of dimensions (ex. operators) and integrate multiple data sources into the them.
-The benefits of this is that the rules applied get applied to all data no matter where it comes from.
+The benefits of this is that the rules get applied to all data no matter where it comes from.
 The also has the benefits of expanding analysis across other domains.
-Because this example has a single source, it's a bit boring for now.
+Because this example has a single source, it's a bit simple at present.
 Furthermore we apply transformations at this layer, making sure we clean the dimension for all downstream use cases.

 [dim_operators.sql](dbt_petroleum_analytics/models/star/dim_operators.sql)